szchenghuang/react-google-invisible-recaptcha/README.md

 # react-google-invisible-recaptcha #

 A React component which is simply interested in Google invisible reCAPTCHA.

-Pure implementation without external dependency.
+* Support multiple reCAPTCHA widgets on one page.
+* Vallina JS.
+* No dependency.

 ## [Demo][demo] ##